Dan-McElroy/mcelmusic.api/README.md

 All actions are performed via HTTP requests on [http://localhost:8080](http:localhost:8080), and the documentation for this API can be found at [http:localhost:8080/docs.html](http:localhost:8080/docs.html) or in YAML format [here](src/main/resources/public/openapi.yml).

+### How to Develop

+This application was developed in IntelliJ IDEA, but should be compatible with any other code platform of choice.
+The repository contains a `compose.yaml` file which will create a local container for both a PostgreSQL server and a Sonarqube server that can be interacted with via the [Sonar Gradle plugin](https://redirect.sonarsource.com/doc/gradle.html) and is also configured to work with JaCoCo to provide test coverage analysis.

 ### Sample Data